Subcision For Acne Scars

 Dr Sagoo is one of the very few doctors in the UK who carries out advanced medical grade subcision.
-This procedure is used for atrophic depressed scarring to cut and free up the strands which hold the scar down.
+This acne procedure is used for atrophic depressed scarring to cut and free up the strands which hold the scar down.
 Local anaesthesia is used, and a needle is then inserted under the scar and gently moved underneath the skin.

 This helps to release the scar tissue and, improve the appearance of the scar and stimulate new collagen production.
 Dr Sagoo is highly skilled in advanced subcision and perfected techniques to free scar tissue and has carried out several thousand medical subcision procedures over 20 years.